hypertrack/views-react/README.md

 You can use the sample app provided to explore the capabilities and usage of this component.
 Please [visit this page to open the sample app](https://hypertrack.github.io/views-react/).

-To run the sample app on yoru own, follow these steps:
+To run the sample app on your own, follow these steps:

 Jump to the sample app folder: